oracle-livelabs/security/database/baseline/sqlfw/sqlfw.md

 - Oracle SQL Firewall is included with Oracle Audit Vault and Database Firewall (AVDF).
 AVDF is a separate product and requires a license.

 ### **Benefits of using Oracle SQL Firewall**
-- Provides real-time protection against common database attacks on data-driven web applications by restricting database access to only authorized SQL statements/connections.
+- Provides real-time protection against common database attacks by restricting database access to only authorized SQL statements/connections.
 - Mitigates risks from SQL injection attacks, anomalous access, and credential theft/abuse.
 - Enforce trusted database connection paths.